 What to do if you think you’re having a miscarriage

-If you think you might be having miscarriage symptoms, the most important thing to do is stay calm and call your healthcare provider immediately.
+If you think you might be experiencing signs of miscarriage, the most important thing to do is stay calm and call your healthcare provider immediately.
 There is a chance of a threatened miscarriage, where the pregnancy will continue and the baby will be fine, but the right precautions need to be made.
 Some other things to do while waiting to be evaluated by your provider are:

 - Lie down and rest